 This multidisciplinary seminar is offered periodically as capstone to the combined major or minor.
 Topics vary.
 Past offerings have included Canadian biography, the Group of Seven, Emily Carr, and Canada at 150.
-Prerequisite: CNS 101 or permission of instructor.
+Prerequisite: permission of instructor.

 479, 480.
 SYE: Internship.